 - If your frozen meat is in pieces, pause the defrosting every few minutes to break the pieces apart.

-- If using this method, you must plan to cook immediately after thawing because parts of the meat reach the “danger zone” temperature for breeding bacteria (between 40F and 140F).
+- If using this method, plan to cook immediately after thawing because parts of the meat can reach the “danger zone” temperature for breeding bacteria (between 40F and 140F).

 Foods thawed using this method should be cooked before re-freezing.

 When there just isn’t enough time to thaw frozen foods, just remember: It’s safe to cook from the frozen state!